anomalylabs/wysiwyg-field_type/README.md

 *anomaly.field_type.wysiwyg*

-#### A WYSIWYG field type powered by Ace.
+#### A WYSIWYG field type powered by RedactorJS.

-The WYSIWYG field type provides a text editor input powered by CKEditor.
+The WYSIWYG field type provides a WYSIWYG editor powered by RedactorJS.